 The rigors of military life are well known.
 Enlisting in the armed services on behalf of your country is one of the most selfless and courageous decisions a person can make.
-Deciding to put the lives of your fellow citizens before you own to step into a situation where your own well being is in question shows bravery and a sense of civic duty that we as civilians admire a great deal- and rightfully so.
+Deciding to put the lives of your fellow citizens before your own to step into a situation where your well being is in question shows bravery and a sense of civic duty that we as civilians admire a great deal- and rightfully so.
 Being subjected to frequent movement across the country and even across the world can put a strain on your relationships- most notably the relationship between you and your spouse.

 It is no wonder then that military families suffer from divorce with some regularity then.
-The ever changing nature of the lives of married servicemen and women can lead to a marriage relationship that isn’t always on the most solid of ground.
+The ever-changing nature of the lives of married servicemen and women can lead to a marriage relationship that isn’t always on the most solid of ground.
 Deploying into a warzone across the world or simply being moved from place to place with little notice can be quite stressful to even a healthy marriage.

 Military divorces have unique elements and characteristics that civilian divorces do not, however.
 Hiring a one size fits all attorney to handle your military divorce is not a good idea.
 The difficult issues coupled with the emotions and stresses involved in the process require some advanced planning and care.